-e.
+f.
 Certificate Field: subject:stateOrProvinceName (OID: 2.5.4.8)

-Required if the subject:organizationName field is present and subject:localityName field is absent.
+Required if the subject:organizationName field, subject:givenName field, or subject:surname field are present and subject:localityName field is absent.

-Optional if subject:organizationName and subject:localityName fields are present.
+Optional if the subject:localityName field and the subject:organizationName field, and subject:givenName field, or subject:surname field are present.